-- Verbally, immediately after discovery of the incident in question. - Such verbal report must be followed by a detailed written report to be submitted within 24 hours of the discovery of such an incident. - 10.4 It is the responsibility of the Accounting Officer or the Mayor in case the Accounting Officer, to immediately report all incidents of fraud, corruption, theft, maladministration and other suspected irregularities of this nature to the Provincial Treasury and National Treasury.
-This reporting must take place as follows: - Telephonically within twenty four (24) hours of receiving the report from the Manager regarding an incident; - This telephonic report must be followed by a detailed written report to be submitted within seven days after discovery of such an incident. - 10.5 If the Accounting Officer is of the opinion that the matter might lead to the laying of criminal charges, the Accounting Officer will report such incident within 24 hours of receiving the report from the manger concerned to the South African Police Service. - 10.6 Where a staff member is alleged to have committed an act of fraud, corruption, theft, or maladministration the Manager must institute disciplinary proceedings, within a reasonable period, in terms of the disciplinary code and procedure of the Municipality. - 10.7 As soon as a disciplinary hearing on a charge concerning any matter contemplated in par 7 is completed, the outcome must be reported to the Accounting Officer.
-Such report shall deal with the following: - 10.7.1 The name and position of the staff member against whom proceedings are instituted; - 10.7.2 The disciplinary charges, indicating the misconduct the staff member is alleged to have committed; - 10.7.3 The findings of the disciplinary hearing; - 10.7.4 Any sanction imposed on the staff member; and - 10.7.5 Any further action to be taken against the staff member, including criminal charges or civil proceedings.
+- Verbally, immediately after discovery of the incident in question - Such verbal report must be followed by a detailed written report to be submitted within 24 hours of the discovery of such an incident. - 10.4 It is the responsibility of the Accounting Officer to immediately report all incidents of fraud, corruption, theft, maladministration and other suspected irregularities of this nature to the provincial Treasury.
+This reporting must take place as follows: - Telephonically within twenty four hours of receiving the report from the Manager regarding an incident; - This telephonic report must be followed by a detailed written report to be submitted within seven days after discovery of such an incident. - 10.5 If the Accounting Officer is of the opinion that the matter might lead to the laying of criminal charges, the Accounting Officer will report such incident within 24 hours of receiving the report from the manger concerned to the South African Police Service.

-- 10.8 The Accounting Officer is also required to ensure that losses or damages suffered by the municipality as a result of an act committed or omitted by a staff member must be recovered from such a staff member if he is liable in law.
+- 10.6 Where a staff member is alleged to have committed an act of fraud, corruption, theft, or maladministration the Manager must institute disciplinary proceedings, within a reasonable period, in terms of the disciplinary code and procedure of the Municipality. - 10.7 As soon as a disciplinary hearing on a charge concerning any matter contemplated in par 7 is completed, the outcome must be reported to the Accounting Officer.
+Such report shall deal with the following: - 10.7.1 The name and position of the staff member against whom proceedings are instituted: - 10.7.2 The disciplinary charges, indicating the misconduct the staff member is alleged to have committed; - 10.7.3 The findings of the disciplinary hearing; - 10.7.4 Any sanction imposed on the staff member; and - 10.7.5 Any further action to be taken against the staff member, including criminal charges or civil proceedings. - 10.8 The Accounting Officer is also required to ensure that losses or damages suffered by the municipality as a result of an act committed or omitted by an staff member must be recovered from such a staff member if he is liable in law.
 The Accounting Officer must determine the amount of the loss or damage and, in writing request that staff member to pay the amount within 30 days or in reasonable installments.
-If the staff member fails to comply with the request, the legal process will then be initiated by the Accounting Officer. - 10.9 Decision Tree Annexure A to the Policy set-out the process flow to be followed when incidents of corruption, fraud, theft and maladministration are reported.
+If the staff member fails to comply with the request, the legal process will then be initiated by the Accounting Officer.